 When you invest in your own individual IRA you can make selections from the entire stock market.
 I’m personally a huge fan of investing in index funds.

 Once you get into that savings mindset, you’ll enjoy watching your savings grow, regardless of how little you’re able to put aside.
-Just remember, it’s critical to leave that money along and not be tempted to withdraw it.
+Just remember, it’s critical to leave that money alone and not be tempted to withdraw it.

 They feel they can leverage the money for minor emergencies, non-emergencies, and other financial obligations or goals they have through loans or withdrawals.
 But is this okay?
 My thoughts?
 It really isn’t a good idea unless it’s a dire emergency.

 Here’s what happens when you take money out of your retirement savings

 Withdrawing or loaning money from your retirement savings can have adverse effects on your wealth-building efforts over the long term for a number of reasons.

 - You will lose the potential long-term gains/earnings you would get if your money remained invested and was working for you.